Getting out a good Aloo Gobi recipe has been something that's been playing on the back of my mind for YEARS.

 Additionally, Aloo Gobi would go wonderful with some pickle (achaar).

-Some people like to add peas to their Aloo Gobi, to make it Aloo Matar Gobi.
-If you wanna do that too, I’d say add the peas in about 15 minutes before cook time is up.
+Some people like to add peas to their Aloo Gobi.
+If you want to do that too, I'd say add the peas in about 15 minutes before cook time is up.

 You can also add other quick cooking vegetables like spinach (palak), fenugreek (methi) 5 minutes before cook time is over.